unica-isde/flask-classification-2022-G/Readme.md

 ## Usage

 ### Run locally
-To run the code without containers, it is sufficient to run the `start.py` script.
+To run the code without containers, it is sufficient to run separately the `runserver.py` script, the `worker.py` script and the ` worker_histo.py` script.
-In order for the queue to work, you should have `redis`
+The workers will process jobs stored in the queue.
-installed and running (specify port in `config.py`).
+In order for the queue to work, you should have redis installed and running (specify port in config.py).